-A switch means transferring funds within your contract by cancelling fund class units of one fund for their market value and acquiring fund class units in another fund.
+A switch shall mean transferring funds within your contract by cancelling fund class units of one fund for their market value and acquiring fund class units in another fund.

 Switches between funds will not affect the maturity and death benefit guarantees or the GWB guarantee.
+For the purpose of determining withdrawal fees, the original date of your deposit will not change when a switch occurs.

-Switches must be between funds purchased with the same purchase fee options (e.g. fund class units purchased under the NL option can only be switched to other fund class units under the NL option).
+Switches must be between funds purchased with the same purchase fee options (e.g. fund class units purchased under the DSC option can only be switched to other fund class units under the DSC option).